Frances Perkins: Character in historical context

-Perkins’s leadership has had a profound impact on women’s history in the United States by leading the way for women as they assume powerful roles in government.
-Yet, as the first woman to become a member of the presidential cabinet, Perkins had an unenviable challenge: she had to be as capable, as fearless, as tactful, and as politically astute as the other Washington politicians, in order to make it possible for other women to be accepted into the halls of power after her.
+Perkins’s leadership has had a deep impact on women’s history in the United States by paving the way for women as they assume powerful roles in government.
+As the first woman to become a member of the presidential cabinet, Perkins had to adapt to the expectations of that role by demonstrating competence, professionalism, and political skill in a male-dominated field in order to set the precedent for women in government.

 Perkins had a cool personality that held her aloof from the crowd.
 On one occasion, however, she engaged in some heated name-calling with Alfred P. Sloan, the chairman of the board at General Motors.
 During a punishing United Auto Workers strike, she phoned Sloan in the middle of the night and called him a scoundrel and a skunk for not meeting the union's demands.
 She said, "You don't deserve to be counted among decent men.
 You'll go to hell when you die."
 Sloan's late-night response was one of irate indignation.

-Her achievements indicate her great love of workers and lower-class groups, but her conservative upbringing held her back from mingling freely and exhibiting personal affection.
-She was well-suited for the high-level efforts to effect sweeping reforms, but never caught the public's eye or its affection.